rwhaling/dinosaur/README.md

   }
 }
 ```
-Seriously.
-That's it.

-# no seriously what's going on
-In a prehistoric time, before Rails and Java made enormous application server processes omnipresent , web programming used to be much simpler, and often more efficient.

-How simple?
-A CGI application receives all system and query parameters via the OS environment, plus an optional request body on STDIN -- it's then responsible for producing a legible HTTP response, including headers, on it's STDOUT stream.
-Processes are short-lived, share no state, and serve exactly one response before terminating.
-This worked because Apache could load the interpreter for a language like Perl, (typically under 100kb), the actual handler script, and any dependencies in less than 20 ms -- 10 ms was more common.

-But as our languages and libraries improved, startup times and per-process memory usage increased multiplicatively.
-Forking a fresh process to serve each HTTP request was no longer practical.
-Modern systems languages like Rust, Go, D, and Scala Native change these assumptions, however.
-We can make self-contained packages, under 5 MB, that load and execute in 30ms with minimal overhead.
-For other examples of this approach, see: golang's [net/http/cgi](https://golang.org/pkg/net/http/cgi/) and rust's [rust-scgi](https://github.com/ArtemGr/rust-scgi).

-Best of all, the CGI API can be entirely and fluently expressed within the constraints of Scala Native's library support.
-It reads files, it writes files, it does some light string manipulation, it looks up environment variables.
-That's it.
+## how do i get it?

-# building and running
+## building and running

+Scala Native produces tiny binaries, but the SBT build toolchain is unfortunately quite large.
+To address this, Dinosaur includes 2 separate Dockerfiles for build and runtime, with helper shell scripts.
+So although the build image is around 400 MB, the runtime is typically well under 20 MB, including the uWSGI server.

+{REVISE}

 I develop on OS X Yosemite, which can only link Scala Native intermittently due to clang issues.
 Fortunately, it compiles just fine, which greatly speeds up development cycles.
-When I want to run it, I first do this:
+When I want to run
+it, I first do this:
 ```sh
 $> docker build -f Dockerfile -t dinosaur .
 ```